UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 to track budgets and access controls.

 Most users of UCL's internal clusters will not need to specify a project and will default to the AllUsers project.
-Users of the Thomas and Michael services should refer to the specific pages for those machines, and the information they were given when they registered.
+Users of the Michael and Young services should refer to the specific pages for those machines, and the information they were given when they registered.

 To specify a project ID in a job script, use the `-P` object as below: